Biography

 Gentile’s music has been published on compilation albums to benefit people in recovery from abuse and addiction.
 This is Me is featured on The Thriver Workbook Companion CD published by Susan Omilian to benefit victims of abuse, and on Friday Night at LaSalle’s compilation CD to benefit Canton Community for Concern’s addiction recovery programs.

-River Song for Kira, a gentle birthing song inspired by Cherokee tradition, was published in print in Voices Along the River: An Anthology of Nature Poems produced by the Connecticut DEP, Kellogg Environmental Center and Osborne Homestead Museum to benefit programs that protect the environment, and specifically our rivers.
+River Song For Kira, a gentle birthing song inspired by Cherokee tradition, was published in print in Voices Along the River: An Anthology of Nature Poems produced by the Connecticut DEP with the Kellogg Environmental Center and Osborne Homestead Museum to benefit programs that protect our rivers.

-In 2013, Infinity Music Hall selected Donna as a finalist in their Open Mic Competition.
+In 2013, Infinity Music Hall in Norfolk, CT selected Donna as a finalist in their Open Mic Competition.

-In 2014, Gentile received a native name and was invited to perform River Song For Kira (Cherokee Gentle Birth Song), An American Song (for veterans), Crossing Over (honor song inspired by Tecumseh—Shawnee) and more at pow wows in New England including The Annual Daniel Nimham Pow Wow Honoring Veterans (Kent/Carmel, NY), Golden Hill Paugussett Pow Wow (Goshen, CT) and Wolf Den Pow Wow (Pomfret, CT).
+In 2014, Gentile received a native name and was invited to perform River Song For Kira (Cherokee Gentle Birth Song), An American Song (for veterans), Crossing Over (honor song inspired by Tecumseh—Shawnee) and more at pow wows in New England including The Annual Daniel Nimham Pow Wow Honoring Veterans (Kent/Carmel, NY), Golden Hill Paugussett Pow Wow (Goshen, CT), Spirit of the Horse Pow Wow (Farmington, CT) and Wolf Den Pow Wow (Pomfret, CT).

 In 2018, Gentile released her debut album Music is Medicine.
 Tracks feature Donna Gentile on vocals, acoustic guitar and Native hand drum, and Tom White on acoustic guitar, resonator guitar, bass, viola, violin and percussion.
 Listen and purchase at donnagentile.com/music.

-To see where Donna is now, visit donnagentile.com/music.
+To see where Donna is performing live music next, visit donnagentile.com/events.

 Stay tuned and subscribe for updates at donnagentile.com/email-signup.